naheim/paleoLabExercises/README.md

 # paleoLabExercises
-R-based lab exercises for Paleobiology course
+R-based lab exercises for Paleobiology course at Tufts University.